Ashley Alexiss Suns Her Buns In Paradise Wearing Tiny Red Bikini Bottoms

 Model Ashley Alexiss put her backside on display while she anticipated her upcoming vacation to paradise.
-Sometime next week, the buxom beauty plans to be back in the heavenly location, and she prepared her Instagram followers with a tantalizing glimpse of herself the last time she got to go.
+Sometime next week, the buxom beauty plans to be back in the Maldives, and she prepared her Instagram followers with a tantalizing glimpse of herself the last time she got to go.

 In the image, Alexiss lays over the ocean on a see-through netted deck.
 In the picture, the model’s long wavy locks cascade down her back to her waist.
 She laid on her stomach with one leg popped up in the air, and her head rested on her hand.
 Alexiss appeared to gaze at the beautiful blue ocean water below her.
 Tiny red bikini bottoms in a thong style showcased her ample backside in the picture.